Bank of Moscow: History

-1995: The bank was established under the name Moscow Municipal Bank – Bank of Moscow.
+The bank was established in 1995 under the name Moscow Municipal Bank – Bank of Moscow.

-1999: Bank of Moscow obtains a 45% stake in the Russian Land Bank (RZB) («Русский Земельный Банк» (РЗБ)).
+In 1999 Bank of Moscow obtained a 45% stake in the Russian Land Bank (RZB) («Русский Земельный Банк» (РЗБ)).

-By February 2011, the Moscow government's 46.48% ownership had been completely sold to VTB Bank.
+By February 2011, the Government of Moscow's 46.48% ownership had been completely sold to VTB Bank.
 VTB also acquired 25% plus one share of Capital Insurance Group, which had a 17.32% stake in the Bank of Moscow.
 The total purchase price was 103 billion rubles.
 Besides VTB, the Russian Alfa Bank, and Bank Austria, a subsidiary of UniCredit, declared great interest in buying the Moscow government's stake.

 The sale was made to VTB (according to the representative of the Moscow mayor's office) because of a higher price offered and the availability of complete documentation, including a permit to purchase from the Russian Federal Antimonopoly Service.
 In March 2011, VTB bought shares owned by Credit Suisse (2.77%) and shares owned by a Swiss fund (1.7%), bringing its stake to a controlling interest of approximately 51%.

 In early April 2011, Andrey Borodin and Lev Alaluyev sold their 20.32% stake in Bank of Moscow to Vitaly Yusufov, son of the former Russian Energy Minister Igor Yusufov.
 Vitaly Yusofov had borrowed US$1.1 billion from the Bank of Moscow for this acquisition.

 Borodin himself, who by this time had been indicted in absentia for abuse of office, said that the transaction was carried out with a "torn off by hand", and that the change of leadership at the bank led to the raids.
 By the end of September 2011, VTB had acquired more than 80% of the shares of the Bank of Moscow, buying from Vital Yusufov (20%), and Suleiman Kerimov (3.88%).
 Shares were also acquired as part of a package of the Metropolitan Insurance Group.